geekyme/react-doc-meta/README.md

 * 0.1.0 Adapted solution for react-document-title for meta tags

 * 0.1.1 Removed undeclared underscore dependency.
 Using native array prototype functions instead.

+* 0.2.0 Merged a critical fix that causes memory leaks on _serverMeta